swenmeeuwes/unity-2d-jam-template/Game/Assets/README.txt

 ¦
 +---Animations
 ¦       Contains animation controllers and animations for the game ¦
++---Audio
+¦       Contains all audio for the game
+¦
 +---Editor
 ¦       Contains scripts that override the default unity editor